 Among the things native English speakers are known to struggle with, Mandarin Chinese, the rolled “r,” and general self-awareness rank prominently.
 That last part was mainly a joke, but learning the Hungarian language isn’t.
 Most Americans probably don’t know this, but Hungarian is one of the most difficult languages an English speaker can learn, as well as one of the most rewarding.

 As it so happens, Hungarian is also a rare language to encounter in the United States.
 There’s only one Hungarian bookstore in the entire country: 10 Thousand Steps Bookstore in New York City.
-Timea Zsedely, who co-owns the store with her husband Mikky, says that although there are 9 million Hungarian speakers in Hungary and 7 million more outside its borders, there are only about 1.5 million people in the U.S. who consider themselves Hungarian, and many of them are first-generation Americans who struggle with the language.
+Timea Zsedely, who co-owns the business with her husband Mikky, says that although there are 9 million Hungarian speakers in Hungary and 7 million more outside its borders, there are only about 1.5 million people in the U.S. who consider themselves Hungarian, and many of them are first-generation Americans who struggle with the language.

 “Hungarian is the most creative language in the world, which means you can play with the order and the cases, and moreover, with the suffixes and prefixes, too,” she said.